ntop/ntopng/doc/src/how_to_start/running_as_a_daemon.rst

    * Starting ntopng
    .done.

-On unix systems with systemd the daemon is started as
+On Unix systems with systemd the daemon is started as

 .. code:: bash